With The Fishes

 • Diamond Red Blend

-29 proof/14.5% ABV
+ABV: 29 proof/14.5%

-Coppola Wines
+Brand: Coppola Wines

 Coppola calls this the "sky's the limit" blend A blend of California grapes, a red blend is a great for cocktail mixing because the blending can be selected to produce a clean red wine with a balance of deep and berry flavored notes along with pepper and clove.